Links on Android Authority may earn us a commission. Learn more.

 Some of the best apps cost a little bit of money.
 That’s just the way it works sometimes.
 However, there are also a bunch of apps that ask for too much, are very expensive, or are simply not worth it.
 There are millions of paid apps in the Google Play Store and many of them are excellent.
 However, we think a few stand above the rest.
 To make this list, apps have to have a single price tag with no additional in-app purchases, subscriptions, or advertising.
 You buy it once and you get everything.
-Here are the best premium apps for Android!
+Here are the best premium apps for Android.

 Price: Free / $1.99

 1Weather is one of the best weather apps on mobile.
 We like this one in particular because it has a clean interface, all of the basic info, a weather radar, severe weather alerts, and decent widgets.
 Plus, the little weather fun facts are enjoyable as well.
 The free version has everything along with ads while the premium version removes ads.
-It’s a rock solid, single-payment weather app in a market where more and more weather apps have a subscription.
+It’s a rock-solid, single-payment weather app in a market where more and more weather apps have a subscription.
 Today Weather is also quite good in this space.

 Bouncer was our choice for the best new Android apps from 2019.
 It’s a security app with a focus on Android permissions.
 You can manage those permissions on the spot without diving into menus.
 It also lets you grant temporary permissions that it automatically revokes later.
 For instance, you can enable location to check into a place on Facebook and set Bouncer to remove that permission later.
 It’s an excellent bargain at $0.99.
+The only issue is that it’s not really worth it for Android versions beyond Android 10 since most of this functionality is built into the OS now.

 Kustom Industries apps